vcl-ln/vcl-ln.github.io/projects/index.md

 {% include section.html dark=true %}

 We are actively recruiting participants to contribute to our projects.
+Please click the button below to check out the most recent participant recruitment.
 Please also join our mailing list to receive a notification when we are recruiting participants!

 {%
   include button.html